League of Nations: Plans and proposals

-In 1915, a similar body to the Bryce Group was set up in the United States led by former president William Howard Taft.
+In 1915, a body similar to the Bryce Group was set up in the United States, led by former president William Howard Taft.
 It was called the League to Enforce Peace.
 It advocated the use of arbitration in conflict resolution and the imposition of sanctions on aggressive countries.
 None of these early organisations envisioned a continuously functioning body; with the exception of the Fabian Society in England, they maintained a legalistic approach that would limit the international body to a court of justice.
 The Fabians were the first to argue for a "council" of states, necessarily the Great Powers, who would adjudicate world affairs, and for the creation of a permanent secretariat to enhance international co-operation across a range of activities.

 In the course of the diplomatic efforts surrounding World War I, both sides had to clarify their long-term war aims.
 By 1916 in Britain, fighting on the side of the Allies, and in the neutral United States, long-range thinkers had begun to design a unified international organisation to prevent future wars.
 Historian Peter Yearwood argues that when the new coalition government of David Lloyd George took power in December 1916, there was widespread discussion among intellectuals and diplomats of the desirability of establishing such an organisation.
 When Lloyd George was challenged by Wilson to state his position with an eye on the postwar situation, he endorsed such an organisation.
 Wilson himself included in his Fourteen Points in January 1918 a "league of nations to ensure peace and justice."
 British foreign secretary, Arthur Balfour, argued that, as a condition of durable peace, "behind international law, and behind all treaty arrangements for preventing or limiting hostilities, some form of international sanction should be devised which would give pause to the hardiest aggressor."

 The war had had a profound impact, affecting the social, political and economic systems of Europe and inflicting psychological and physical damage.
 Several empires collapsed: first the Russian Empire in February 1917, followed by the German Empire, Austro-Hungarian Empire and Ottoman Empire.
 Anti-war sentiment rose across the world; the First World War was described as "the war to end all wars", and its possible causes were vigorously investigated.
 The causes identified included arms races, alliances, militaristic nationalism, secret diplomacy, and the freedom of sovereign states to enter into war for their own benefit.
 One proposed remedy was the creation of an international organisation whose aim was to prevent future war through disarmament, open diplomacy, international co-operation, restrictions on the right to wage war, and penalties that made war unattractive.